 Today Russia is leading in new nuclear construction abroad.
 ROSATOM holds first place in terms of the number of simultaneously implemented nuclear reactor construction projects (8 in Russia and 33 abroad).

 Competitive strength of Russian proposals can be attributed to advanced technologies and newest know-how developed by Russian scientists and designers.
 All design projects meet modern international requirements and the IAEA recommendations.
 The projects proposed for construction are based on up-to-date reactor installations of up-graded VVER design (Russian water-water pressurized power reactor) that has many-year good performance account.
 Russian NPP construction projects are G III reactors equipped with active and passive safety systems.
 Successful operation on international markets confirms good competitive ability of Russian nuclear technologies: in 2017 Rosatom’s package of foreign orders exceeded 130 bln dollars.
 About us

 State-of-the-art technology and advanced safety systems coupled with conformity to IAEA requirements provide a solid competitive edge for Russian offerings on the international market:

 Preparation for construction of Rooppur NPP, the country's first nuclear power plant

 Location: 160 km away from Dhaka on the eastern bank of the Ganges, Pabna District

-Project specifications: Construction of two power units with VVER reactors (2,4 GW total capacity) is in preparation to be launched in 2017.
+Project specifications: Construction of two power units with VVER reactors (2,4 GW total capacity) launched in December 2017.
 Comissioning is scheduled for 2022 and 2023.
 Apart from NPP construction and commissioning, Russia will construct all required infrastructure facilities.

 Construction of Belarusian NPP